c0d3z3r0/xu4strap/README.md

-# rockstrap for Radxa Rock
+# xu4strap for Odroid-XU4

 ## What is it?
-rockstrap is a script for installing Debian GNU/Linux Jessie 8.0 armhf to a sd card for Radxa Rock.
+xu4strap is a script for installing Debian GNU/Linux Jessie 8.0 armhf to a sd card for Odroid-XU4.

 ## Why?
 Why not? :-) I *hate* downloading big sd card images and dd'ing them onto my sd cards resulting in an overblown Debian installation with software I am never going to use.
 You'll simply get a basic Debian installation like from the netinstaller with some more basic packages (see below).

-## What you will need and how to I use it
+## What you will need and how to use it
 There is some software you have to install before using my installer:

 * python3